Statement to Service Users of PRRT

 - Your physiotherapist can also signpost you to other medical services if required such as your GP, pharmacist or A&E, if they have particular concerns

 - If you are currently experiencing pain, loss of function and/or mobility please contact our services administration to arrange an assessment

-Our regional Physiotherapy service will also recommence on the 29th June.
-Clients will continue to be assessed as above by PRRT physiotherapy staff however we now have the option of referring you for Face to face treatment at a practice close to your home when this is deemed appropriate.
+Our regional Physiotherapy service has recommenced as of 29th June.
+Clients will continue to be assessed as above by PRRT physiotherapy staff however we now have the option of referring you for face to face treatment at a practice close to your home when this is deemed appropriate.